xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_0606.md

 163 types of domestic extraction used for primary crops:

-e.g.:
+e.g.:<br/>
-Domestic Extraction Used - Primary Crops - Abaca	kt
+Domestic Extraction Used - Primary Crops - Abaca	kt<br/>
 ...

 We select related data from FAOSTAT to create **6 livestock satellite accounts** to match with EXIOBASE, including cattle, pig, chicken, duck, goat, and sheep (Table S 8.11).